-The American Academy of Dermatology Association state that most adults do not experience symptoms if they contract HFMD.
+The American Academy of Dermatology Association (AADA) states that most adults do not experience symptoms if they contract HFMD.
 Those who do will generally have benign symptoms.

-Complications that require medical intervention occur only very rarely.
+Complications that require medical intervention occur very rarely.

-When adults do get symptoms of HFMD, they are the same as those in children.
+HFMD symptoms in adults are the same as those in children.

-Enterovirus viruses cause HFMD.
-According to the CDC, the viruses that most commonly cause the illness include:
+Enteroviruses cause HFMD.
+According to the CDC, the viruses that

 - Coxsackievirus A16: This virus is the most common cause of HFMD in the United States.